mikedh/trimesh/README.md

 * Symbolic integration of function(x,y,z) over a triangle
 * Calculate nearest point on mesh surface and signed distance
 * Determine if a point lies inside or outside of a mesh using signed distance
-* Create primitive objects (Box, Sphere, Extrusion) which are subclassed Trimesh objects and have all the same features (inertia, viewers, etc)
+* Create primitive objects (Box, Cylinder, Sphere, Extrusion) which are subclassed Trimesh objects and have all the same features (inertia, viewers, etc)
-* Simple scene graph and transform tree which can be rendered (pyglet) or exported.
+* Simple scene graph and transform tree which can be rendered (pyglet window or three.js in a jupyter notebook) or exported.
 * Numerous utility functions, such as transforming points, unitizing vectors, tracking arrays for changes, grouping rows, etc.

 ## Design Use Case